 Football's last, great gasp sets television ratings records and makes sports fans go a bit bonkers.
 And, of course, the most valuable player of the game gets extra honors.

-Seahawks linebacker Malcolm Smith walked away with this year's trophy, after a lopsided 43-8 win over the Denver Broncos.
-Smith now joins an elite club that features some familiar names and at least one Cinderella story.
+Denver Broncos linebacker Von Miller (58) won this year's trophy, after his team's 24-10 win over the Carolina Panthers.
+Miller, a key to the league's top defense, joins an elite club that features some familiar names and at least one Cinderella story.
+We take a look back now at the MVPs of the 2000s.

 The first Super Bowl MVP of the new millennium was quarterback Kurt Warner.
 His St. Louis Rams topped the Tennessee Titans 23-16 in Super Bowl XXXIV on Jan.
 30, 2000.